Azure/lza-oracle/README.md

 5. [Test the final configuration](docs/wiki/TEST.md).

+## Disclaimer

+Please note that the policies in this GitHub repository are currently in development and may be subject to frequent changes and updates.
+This means that the functionality and features of the polices may change without notice.
+As such, you are advised to ensure that the policies are tested thoroughly in a test environment before considering moving to production.

+Additionally you are advised to reach out to the authors of this repository to discuss the policies and their suitability for your environment, before deploying them in production.
+To do so create an issue [here](https://github.com/alz-oracle/issues), and we will get back to you as soon as possible.

+By accessing or using the code in this repository, you agree to assume all risks associated with its use and to use it at your own discretion and risk.
+Microsoft shall not be liable for any damages or losses resulting from the use of this code.
+For support details, please see the [Support section](./SUPPORT.md).

+## Wiki

+Please see the content in the [wiki](docs/wiki/Home.md) for more detailed information about the repo and various other pieces of documentation.

+## Known Issues

+Please see the [Known Issues](docs/wiki/KnownIssues.md) in the wiki.

+## Frequently Asked Questions

+Please see the [Frequently Asked Questions](docs/wiki/FAQ.md) in the wiki.

+## Contributing

+Please see the [Frequently Asked Questions](docs/wiki/Contributing.md) in the wiki.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft